zoe-1/egairo/README.md

 * Transport independence:<br/>
   Seneca provides you with transport independence because your business logic does not need <br/>
   to know how messages are transported or which service will get them.
 This is specified in <br/>
   the service setup code or configuration.
+Supports both HTTP (HyperText Transfer Protocol) or TCP (Transmission Control Protocol).
+  Uses configurations to switch protocols and application code not affected.
 * Componentisation: